lukemartinlogan/linux-io-rq-counter/readme.md

 the kernel module will be associated with a bunch of devices.
 You will call get_num_io_rqs() with one of the devices you mounted a counter to.
 For example, "/dev/sda".

-This is helpful to see if the kernel module goes wrong.

 ## 4-4.
 Remove the kernel module